nicknameBOB/TF_NCS_dev/tf_lite_micro_example-Hello_Sinus/README.md

-This example code does hte following:
+This example code does the following:

 Three difrent threads runing,
 Two of the treads, thread 1 and 2 is used to blink onboard LED's at difrent intervals.